 The Glorious Revolution of 1688 was when Parliament became supreme and limited the power of the Crown.
 Although the Glorious Revolution did limit the powers of the monarch it would take a few hundred years until the monarchy became the constitutional and symbolized figurehead monarchy we see today.
 It has been this gradual limiting of the powers of the crown that has allowed the British monarchy to survive, and thrive, to this very day.

 In 1673 as the Duke of York, James married his second wife, Mary Beatrice d’Este of Modena, the elder child of Alfonso IV, Duke of Modena, and his wife, Laura Martinozzi.
 The new Duchess of York was a devout Catholic and numerous pregnancies ended in either miscarriages or sickly children that did not live long which seemed to assure a Protestant succession.
-However after James came to the throne Mary-Beatrice delivered a healthy son, Prince James Francis Edward, The Prince of Wales.
+However, after James came to the throne Mary-Beatrice delivered a healthy son, Prince James Francis Edward, shortly thereafter created Prince of Wales.
 This solidified the fact that the successor to James II-VII would be another Catholic king.
-This was not acceptable to many people including Parliament and Prince Willem III of Orange who was considerably anti-Catholic and did not want to see his wife’s chance on the throne (and his) slip away.
+This was not acceptable to many people including Parliament and Prince Willem III of Orange himself who was considerably anti-Catholic and did not want to see his wife’s chance on the throne (and his) slip away.

 It is interesting to note that historians greatly debate whether or not the birth of a Catholic Prince of Wales was the reason for James being overthrown.
 The truth it seems is that James was so unpopular that Willem III of Orange was planning to invade England prior to the birth of the Catholic heir.
 Willem did not want to be seen as an invader and therefore asked members of Parliament to conduct an act of treason by inviting him to come to England and take the throne.
-When seven brave members of Parliament achieved this honor Willem began assembling his fleet and waited for the right moment to invade.
+When seven brave members of Parliament achieved this honor, Willem began assembling his fleet and waited for the right moment to invade.
 When France was engaged in a battle in Germany Willem sailed his fleet to England and came ashore on 5/15 November 1688.
 James II-VII showed little resistance and on December 10, 1688 the king, queen and Prince of Wales fled to France.

 Parliament had decided the succession and the power to name the monarch and regulate the succession has been in their hands ever since.
 The next step was to limit the power of the Crown and this was through the establishment of the Bill of Rights which I will examine next week.